What is the Googlebot?

 How does the Googlebot work?

-The web crawler uses algorithms to determine which pages to crawl, at what frequencies to crawl the pages, and from how many pages to retrieve information.
+The Webcrawler uses algorithms to determine which pages are to be searched, at which frequency the pages are to be searched and from how many pages information is to be retrieved.
 The Googlebot starts with a list generated from previous sessions.
-This list is then supplemented with the webmasters' sitemaps.
-The software scans all linked items on the web pages it crawls and notices new pages, updates to pages and dead links.
-The collected information is used to generate the Index from Google on the web.
+This list is then supplemented by the sitemaps of the Webmaster supplements.
+The software scans all linked elements on the websites it searches and notices new pages, page updates and dead links.
+The information collected is used to optimize the Index from Google on the web.

 How can I influence the Google crawler?

-To prevent Googlebot follows links on a particular page of a website, he can add the nofollow meta tag; to prevent the bot from following individual links, the webmaster can add rel="nofollow" to the links themselves.
+To prevent Googlebot links on a particular page of a website, he can follow the nofollow-meta tag; to prevent the bot from following individual links, the Webmaster rel="nofollow" to the links themselves.

-The webmaster of a website can detect every few seconds the visits of computers to google.com that use the user agent Googlebot display.
-In general, Google tries to index as much of a site as possible without overloading the site's bandwidth.
-If a webmaster finds that Googlebot consumes too much bandwidth, it can be switched on the Homepage the Search Console from Google set a rate that remains valid for 90 days.
+The Webmaster of a website can recognize every few seconds the visits of computers to google.com that use the user agent Googlebot display.
+In general, Google tries to index as much of a website as possible without overloading the website's bandwidth.
+When a Webmaster states that Googlebot consumes too much bandwidth, it can be switched on the Homepage the Search Console from Google set a rate that remains valid for 90 days.

 « Back to Glossary Index